In this episode/post, I’m sharing how to prepare your cross stitch project before you even start stitching.

 For example, if you are making a cushion washing your fabric first can ensure your fabric won’t shrink a little after you have made the cushion and need to wash it after using it

-Cut your fabric to the size you need, remembering to leave a good size around the edge of your design area to allow for any miscalculation you may have made (we’ve all done it!)
+Cut your fabric to the size you need, remembering to leave a good size around the edge of your design area to allow for any miscalculation you may have made (we’ve all done it!).
+I usually aim for at least 2 inches around for the margin.

-You can either cut to the size of the design (plus that extra bit) or cut to the size you will need for finishing/framing.
+You can either cut to the size of the design (plus that extra bit) or cut to the size you will need for finishing/framing, plus the extra margin.

 There are many ways to secure your edges, and you may not want to do it at all.
 I tend to only secure if I’m using evenweave/linen or if the design is particularly large.